 As a former collegiate athlete, Dr. Dierckman has first-hand knowledge of the special and unique demands of athletes.
 His interest and passion for sports is what motivated him to pursue a career in sports medicine.
 He specializes in arthroscopic surgery, ACL reconstruction, ultrasound-guided injections, and many other surgical and nonsurgical procedures and techniques.
 It is his goal to treat his patient with conservative and minimally invasive procedures whenever possible.
 In addition, Dr. Dierckman has a strong interest in comprehensive hip care, ranging from nonsurgical treatments to arthroscopy to anterior hip replacement.

 Dr. Dierckman also has a strong academic interest in sports medicine.
-He has been recognized as one of the future leaders of arthroscopy and sports medicine.
+He has been recognized as one of the future experts of arthroscopy and sports medicine.
 In his young career, he has already written over 30 articles and book chapters, given presentations locally, nationally, and internationally, and reviews submissions to several of the premier journals in the field.
 He also teaches other surgeons how to perform these complex arthroscopic procedures throughout the country.
 He has several ongoing research interests, including complex arthroscopic rotator cuff repairs with patches, arthroscopic treatment of shoulder dislocations, and outcomes following hip arthroscopy.

 When Dr. Dierckman is not seeing patients, he enjoys playing golf and tennis as well as weightlifting, spending time with his wife Michelle, daughter Molly, and sons Brody and Blaine, and traveling around the world.